Arts Law Information Sheet

 What happens if one performer cannot locate another performer?

-Where there are two or more owners of the copyright in a sound recording of a live performance and one or some of them want to use the performance for another purpose but cannot, find the other owners, the Act now allows these owners to use the sound recording without the permission of the untraceable owner or owners provided that they have made "reasonable inquiries" to identify and locate the other owners.
+Where there are two or more owners of the copyright in a sound recording of a live performance and one or some of them want to use the performance for a particular purpose but cannot, find the other owners, the Act now allows these owners to use the sound recording without the permission of the untraceable owner or owners provided that they have made “reasonable inquiries” to identify and locate the other owners.
 In these circumstances the copyright owners using the performance must hold the relevant share of proceeds from the further exploitation on trust for the untraceable owner for four years in case they are located.
 If you find yourself in this situation then you should seek further legal advice from Arts Law.

 Performers’ moral rights